kkao18/activecontrols/README.md

 # Princeton Rocketry – Active Controls (Thrust Vector Control)

 ## Overview
-This project is part of the **Princeton Rocketry Club’s Active Controls subteam**, where we design, build, and test a thrust vector control (TVC) system for high-power model rockets.
+This project follows my work in the **Princeton Rocketry Club’s Active Controls subteam**, where we design, build, and test a thrust vector control (TVC) system for high-power model rockets.
 The TVC allows the rocket to dynamically adjust its thrust direction during flight, improving stability and control.

 *The CAD files for each of the three components I designed can be found in the [/CAD folder](CAD/) in the forms of .3mf files.*